-Kimberly-Clark Professional, a Roswell, Georgia-based company offering contamination control solutions for cleanrooms and laboratories, has expanded The RightCycle Program, the first large recycling effort for nonhazardous lab, cleanroom and industrial personal protective equipment (PPE) waste.
+Kimberly-Clark Professional says it has expanded the RightCycle Program, which it calls the first large recycling effort for nonhazardous lab, cleanroom and industrial personal protective equipment (PPE) waste.
 Flex-film plastic packaging from Kimtech and KleenGuard products will now be accepted for recycling through the program.

 “This is a significant step in addressing a challenging waste stream that currently has very low recycling rates compared with other commodities, such as paper and cardboard,” says Mike Haley, vice president of PPE at Kimberly-Clark Professional.
 “As the program continues to grow and evolve, we remain committed to finding ways to expand our recycling capabilities in order to help our customers reach their goals and to deliver on our purpose of better care for a better world.”